RYEONGRYEONG/RYEONGRYEONG.github.io/aboutme.md

 subtitle: Aren't you curious about me? :->
 ---

 Hi!
 I'm Seongryeong Jo.
-I am 20👼
+I am 20 years old.

 The keyword that represents me
   🙋 down to earth